In Memoriam etched in granite

 Brooks & DeRensis Office Building

-Natick firm joins Brooks & DeRensis
+Natick Firm Joins Brooks & DeRensis

 Levoy & Wadhwa, LLC, a general practice firm established in 1960 in Natick, Massachusetts has merged with Brooks & DeRensis, adding a MetroWest office and an experienced team to Brooks & DeRensis’s growing, multidisciplinary firm.